MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-in-teams-meeting.md

 > [!NOTE]
 > App caching is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 You can now configure your app to enable app caching to reduce the reload time of your app during a meeting.
-For your tab app, you can store your app data in the meeting by enabling app caching.The app reloads from the cache, which improves the app relaunch time within the meeting.
+For your tab app, you can store your app data in the meeting by enabling app caching.
+The app reloads from the cache, which improves the app relaunch time within the meeting.

 Here's what you'll learn in this section: